 Bank of China – Beijing

-The trait d’union that unites interiors and exteriors is precisely Roman Travertine stone, supplied by Fratelli Poggi.
-A building totaling 170.000 square meters capable of hosting, to date, over 3.000 employees, a 2.000-seat auditorium in addition to the monumental bank room, a reception room and much more.
-Almost 60.000 square meters of Roman Travertine were used for this building contributing to bringing more of Rome and Italy abroad.
+The trait d’union between interiors and exteriors is precisely roman travertine stone.
+This is a building totaling 170.000 square meters capable of hosting, to date, over 3.000 employees, a 2.000-seat auditorium in addition to the monumental bank room, a reception room, and much more.
+Almost 60.000 square meters of roman travertine were used for this building contributing to bring more of Rome and Italy abroad.

 The choice of roman travertine was an integral part of the overall design concept of the building, intended for the Chinese central bank.
 Especially on the outside, there was a need to convey a strong perception of solidity and elegance.
 Inside, the warm tones of roman travertine welcome visitors into a spacious ambience of sinuous shapes.